-The Postal Administration of Egypt may collect, in respect of delivery and clearance through the Customs, a fee not exceeding Frcs.
-1.00 per parcel or such other charge as international conventions subsequent to the Cairo Agreement of 1934 shall fix.
+The Postal Administration of the Belgian Congo and Ruanda Urundi may collect, in respect of delivery and clearance through the Customs, a fee not exceeding Fr.
+0.50 per parcel or such other charge as international conventions subsequent to the Cairo Agreement of 1934 shall fix.

 The Postal Administration of Kenya, Uganda and Tanganyika may collect such fee as it may from time to time fix for similar services in its parcel post relations with other countries generally.